Rule-Based Explanations for Retrieval-Augmented LLM Systems: Rule-Based Explanation Formulation

 Moreover, rules that retain or omit \emph{fewer} inputs (i.e., descendants) are considered to have greater explanatory power, since by definition, their output predicate holds over more inputs (i.e., greater coverage).
 Rules that implicate smaller feature subsets $\mathbf{s'}$ are considered to be more \emph{minimal}.

 \begin{definition}[Rule Minimality] A rule $r_1$ is minimal iff there exists no rule $r_2$ such that $r_2$ subsumes $r_1$ and $r_2 \neq r_1$. \end{definition}

 In this work, we seek minimal rules, but operate under the understanding that less-minimal rules must be validated first.
 We acknowledge an inherent trade-off between rule minimality and algorithmic efficiency, as finding \emph{more} minimal (higher coverage) rules ultimately requires validating \emph{more} rules.
 Our algorithms (introduced in Section \ref{sec:algorithms}) ultimately prioritize minimality, exhausting all rule candidates and guaranteeing 100\% confidence.
-However, to eliminate redundancy, our explanations discard any non-minimal rules before being returned to the user.
+However, to eliminate redundancy, non-minimal rules can be discarded before being returned to the user.

 The full hierarchy of a given rule is a subset of the power set $\mathcal{P}(\mathbf{s})$.
 The power set, which contains \emph{all} candidate rules that implicate $\mathbf{s}$, forms a data structure known as a \emph{lattice} \citep{abiteboul1995foundations}, illustrated in Figure \ref{fig:lattice}.
 Each of the $2^{|\mathbf{s}|}$ subsets in $\mathcal{P}(\mathbf{s})$ is a rule candidate; each node in the lattice is a candidate, and each edge delineates a subset / superset relationship between two candidates.
 The $\mathcal{P}(\mathbf{s})$ lattice constitutes the full search space for any rule mining algorithm under our formulation, and it contains $2^{|\mathbf{s}|}$ candidate rules.
 In the following subsections, we present two rule mining algorithms that efficiently navigate this lattice in search of \emph{all} valid rules.